 Forms and Changing Nature of Marriage

 Marriage has changed a lot over time.
-It now takes many forms across different cultures.
+It now takes many forms across different cultures, highlighting the importance of cultural perspectives on marriage.
 These changes show how society has shifted.
 Today, most people marry one person, but some choose polygamy or same-sex marriage.

 Changes in marriage are due to globalization, individualization, and new gender roles.
 These changes affect how people choose partners, share work, and see marriage.